MicrosoftDocs/windows-dev-docs/hub/xamarin/xamarin-android.md

 ### Set the current time

-First, get a reference by searching all UI elements for one with **android:id** (which was set to `"@+id/timeDisplay"` in the xml from the previous step).
+First, get a reference to the TextView that will display the time.
+Use **FindViewById** to search all UI elements for the one with the correct **android:id** (which was set to `"@+id/timeDisplay"` in the xml from the previous step).
 This is the TextView that will display the current time.

 ```csharp
 var currentTime = FindViewById<TextView>(Resource.Id.timeDisplay);
 ```

 UI controls must be updated on the UI thread.
-Changes made from another thread may not properly update the control as it displays on the screen.
-Button click events are not guaranteed to be on the UI thread, so we'll use the RunOnUiThread method to make sure any updates display correctly.
+Changes made from another thread may not properly update the control as it displays on the screen. because there is no guarantee this code will always be running on the UI thread, use the **RunOnUiThread** method to make sure any updates display correctly.
 Here is the complete UpdateTimeLabel method.

 ```csharp
 private void UpdateTimeLabel(object state = null)